Tuesday, January 30, 2018 · by Tamara Aparton

 Jurors deliberated less than two hours Friday before finding Eugene Childs, 59, not guilty of indecent exposure and committing a lewd act in public.
 He was convicted solely of misdemeanor battery, for spitting during the Oct.
 4 incident.
 Childs faced mandatory registration as a sex offender if convicted of indecent exposure.
 He would have had to register every 30 days instead of annually due to his homelessness, said his attorney, Deputy Public Defender Tenette Smith.

 Childs, a disabled veteran who uses a wheelchair, had no history of sex offenses but has previous arrests for stealing candy.
 The day of his arrest, Childs shoplifted several bags of candy from Walgreens on Castro Street by dropping them down his shirt, which was tucked into his baggy pants.
 By the time he left the store and crossed the street, the bags had slipped into his trousers, Smith said.
 In the alcove of a gallery and clinic, he lay on the ground beside his wheelchair, unzipped his pants, and began fishing out the candy.
+You need an amazing leather bag to go with that new office dress you bought?
+Our affordable louis vuitton bags are exactly what you should be looking for!
+Check them out!

 Meanwhile, two employees of the business confronted Childs, taping and photographing him while telling him to leave the premises.
 Childs argued with one of the women for a moment or two before complying.
 A 14-second cell phone video shot by one of the witnesses showed Childs struggling to pull up two pairs of baggy pants while clutching his candy and getting back into his wheelchair.
 During the process of gathering his candy and trying to return to his wheelchair, his pants slipped down briefly, exposing part of his buttocks.
 Childs spat as he left, with some of the spittle hitting the women.
 Childs testified he needed to spit and did not mean to spit on the witnesses.